pavop02/vless-link2xray-config/README.md

 • Simple Python tool to convert VLESS URLs and subscription links into ready-to-use XRay configuration files.

-• Supports parsing both single VLESS links and base64-encoded subscriptions with Reality protocol parameters.

 • Easy to use, no extra dependencies.
 Ideal for quickly generating XRay configs from various input formats.

 ## Features:

-• Supports single VLESS links and subscriptions.
+• Supports parsing both single VLESS links (keys) and base64-encoded subscriptions with Reality protocol parameters.

 • Generates configs with handling of `sni`, `fp`, `pbk`, `sid` parameters.